dyktr06/littleMaidMobPE/README.md

 # littleMaidMobPE
-A plugin that adds maid to PocketMine-MP
+Add the maid element to PocketMine-MP.